fghaas/five-is-fine/markdown/ignite.md

 <!-- Note -->
 And we’ll need to use that daily standup to gauge how they’re *feeling,* too.
-Are they humming along or barely coping?
+Are they humming along, or barely coping?
 Are they churning away at peak productivity, or are they scraping their personal barrel?
 Are they crushing it, or is it crushing them?

-And that’s even worse.
+Do you know?
+With 6 people, 7, 10? are you sure?

 With more than 5 people,